6.0L SS Cam Option - 450HP

 This is really the limits of a "street'able" cam in a Vortec Truck engine IMO.
 The stock heads, intake manifold, and 78mm throttle body just won't flow enough air to make much more HP natural aspirated.
 There are bigger cams but they get really temperamental on the street and are made for pure drag racing.
 This Trick Flow cam can be driven daily, handles idling moderately well with A/C, electric fans, etc.

 To get to 500HP requires changing the heads, intake manifold, throttle body, & injectors.
 The price tag on this almost doubles the turnkey price.
 So you can make around 400HP for $4k, but it will cost you almost $8k to make a legit 500+ "street'able" HP natural aspirated.

 Note: This is getting into the "extreme" range of cams.
-With several variables of all projects, i.e. torque converter stall speeds, transmission upgrades, electric fans, A/C, ring / pinion ratios, etc. some fine tuning may be necessary.
-Particularly with idles.
-Although I offer free ECM reflashes to all customers, it can get frustrating shipping your ECM back.
-I would recommend that you have a local tuner / shop available or at least purchase a second ECM.
+With several variables of all projects, i.e. torque converter stall speeds, transmission upgrades, electric fans, A/C, ring / pinion ratios, etc. some fine tuning may be necessary, particularly with the idle.